Does NoteBook run on OS X Mavericks?

-Yes, the current NoteBook release runs on Mountain Lion.
-NoteBook can run on Mac OS X Leopard (10.5.8), Snow Leopard, Lion, or Mountain Lion.
+Yes, the current NoteBook release runs on Mavericks.
+NoteBook can run on Mac OS X Leopard (10.5.8), Snow Leopard, Lion, Mountain Lion, or Mavericks.

 How does licensing work if I purchase NoteBook through the Mac App Store?
 Will I receive a NoteBook license key after purchasing a copy there?